barneyb/johann/documentation/docs/versions/index.md

 Add `calloc`, mostly for auto-zeroed memory (not array allocations).

+Fix a couple allocation defects, one mis-allocating on page boundaries, one on recycling freed chunks.

 ### `v0.20251109`

 Allow redeclaring (but not redefining) structs.
 Formal args can only use declared types.
 Include variables in headers.
 Alphabetize all members in the johanndocs.